 The Shadow of the Wind is a book of excitement and intrigue by Carlos Ruiz Zafon.
-It is the first book in a series, set in Barcelona in the 1940s.
-This post is full of spoilers and reveals the ending of the book.
-If you’re looking for a review, read this post instead.
+It is the first book in the Cemetery of Forgotten series, set in Barcelona in the post-war 1940s.

 Daniel lives alone with his father after his mother passes away when he is 4.
-The two are close and on his tenth birthday, his father brings him to The Cemetery of Forgotten Books, where he has the choice of one book to keep as his own.
+The two are close and on his tenth birthday, his father brings him to a secret library called The Cemetery of Forgotten Books, which contains books that the world has forgotten.
+Daniel has the choice of one book to keep as his own.
 He feels connected to the protagonist in the book and wants to find other books by the author, Julian Carax.
-This takes him into a world of intrigue as he tries to find out about the life and death of Carax.
+This takes him into a world of danger and intrigue as he tries to find out about the life and death of Carax.

 The Shadow in the Dark